What Is Presenteeism (And How Much Does It Cost Employers)?

 How to Fix Presenteeism

 - Presenteeism is, at its root, a culture problem.
 As with all culture problems, fixing presenteeism starts at the top.
-Senior managers need to stay home when they are sick.
+Senior managers need to stay home when they are sick or unable to attend to their work for whatever reason.
 Period.
-It doesn’t matter how many sick days you offer, if the leadership doesn’t use them, the hard workers who want to climb the corporate ladder won’t either—no matter how sick.
+It doesn’t matter how many sick days you offer, if the leadership doesn’t use them, the hard workers who want to climb the corporate ladder won’t either—no matter how sick they are.

 - Supplying sufficient sick leave is also critical.
 An employee who wants to stay home to recover but has bills (all of them do), can’t stay home if the time off is unpaid.
 Likewise, employees need to use vacation time for vacation, not for working in a different location.